kghose/Chhobi/Readme.md

 1. Hint for keywords
 1. Phonon to view videos
 1. Clicking on preview should open it in external application
+1. When we unfilter if we have a tile selected we should scroll to that tile
-1. [NOT DOING] Put a nice border round the preview (need to subclass something)
+1. Put a nice border round the preview (need to subclass something)
+1. Make the caption/keywords/EXIV data come up in a hideable widget to increase the displayed image
 1. [DONE] - now wrap, just stop When we step to the end or begining of the list we should wrap around
 1. [DONE] When we delete an item we should rearrange holding table items.
 1. [DONE] Implement searching by caption